input-leap/wiki-prs/wiki/Command-Line.md

 ### Portable

-The command line version of Barrier is a single client executable `barrierc.exe` and a single server executable `barriers.exe`.
+The command line version of Input Leap is a single client executable `barrierc.exe` and a single server executable `barriers.exe`.
 They both have a dependency to OpenSSL libraries, `libeay32.dll` and `ssleay32.dll` (used for encryption, unless argument `--disable-crypto`), as well as Microsoft Visual C++ runtime libraries.